Best Boot Knife Reviews in 2024: Top 5 Models

 Q: Is a boot knife illegal?

-Owning a boot knife is not illegal, but your state may control it in other ways.
-For instance, some countries forbid hiding a knife and/or keeping a knife with a blade longer than a specific length.
+For instance, some countries forbid hiding knives and/or keeping knives with a blade longer than a specific length.
 So, review your state laws before carrying it.

 Q: How can I wear the boot knives?

-It depends on the design, but typically, you can protect the sheath to your boot or around your ankle using a clip or strap.
 While planning to carry it, you are careful that it does not scour your skin and that the blade remains protected.

 Bottom Line: Best Boot Knife